mazunki/in5050-ass1/README.md

 We know the `legacy/` folder works, but it's sort of messy, and is not really our main submission.

 Our submission is the `neo/` folder, which can also be found on [github:mazunki/in5050-ass1](https://github.com/mazunki/in5050-ass1).
-Inside, there's a README explaining how to run the code automatically on the machine.
+Inside the `project/` subdirectory, there's a README explaining how to run the code automatically on the machine.
 We mainly test our code with `./run.sh`, which does all the deployment for us.

 If we had a bit more time, we would try implementing these ideas, which would probably improve performance minimally.
 - Replace shared memory with warp reduction (using `__shfl_*` functions)